-In some cases people wish to learn about a different culture, or they may wish to further develop their professional skills, or give something back to society.
+There are many reasons why people decide to volunteer - to learn about a different culture, develop their professional skills, or give something back to society.

 What some of the volunteers at SKIP have had to say about the programme

 Marley Lynch - volunteered for three months as an English teacher in public schools and yoga teacher to the mums:

 "The main draw for most people to volunteer is to give back time, skills, knowledge, experience, energy and caring.
 Whatever YOU can bring to your volunteer experience will stay behind long after you leave.
 But there is also a lot to gain.
 You can widen your perspective and see how the developing world lives.
 You can stretch yourself, explore your identity, share your passions, and challenge your beliefs.
 You can learn another language, get to know a different culture, and gain insights into the local ways.
 You get the unique opportunity to hang out with the locals, and your co-volunteers might well turn into lifelong friends.
 Your experience as a learner, a teacher, a worker, a giver, and a friend will stay with you, too, after you depart."